Nicola Beati

-Nicola Beati (born 13 February 1983 in Perugia) is an Italian footballer who plays as a midfielder for Foligno Calcio.
-He previously played for Crotone.
+Nicola Beati (born 13 February 1983) is an Italian former professional footballer who played as a midfielder, currently assistant coach at Serie A club Hellas Verona.

-Football career
+Career

-He started his career at Internazionale's youth system.
+Beati started his career at Inter Milan's youth system.
 He captained the Primavera side to win the 2001–02 league title.
 He made his Inter first team debut against Bologna at Serie A, on 17 June 2001.

 In second half of 2003–04 and 2004–05 season, he was on loan to Triestina and Spezia.

 He was transferred to Arezzo in summer 2005, in co-ownership deal for a peppercorn fee of €500.

 Beati left on loan to his hometown club Perugia in January 2007, In June Arezzo got the remain 50% registration rights for free.

-In August 2009, Beati signed a 3-year contract with Crotone.
+In August 2009, Beati signed a three-year contract with Crotone.
 In January 2011 he swapped club with Caetano.

 In 2014 he moved to Foligno Calcio.